Lagnashree/lightweight_api-management_kong-oss/readme.md

 # API management soluton with Kong OSS gateway

-The purpose of this application is to build a lightweight API management solution with Kong OSS gateway, an REST based application to manage API deployment related operations (CRUD), API subscription related operation (CRUD) and a REACT based developer portal to show API Specification.
+The purpose of this application is to build a lightweight API management solution with Kong OSS gateway, a REST based application to manage API deployment related operations (CRUD), API subscription related operation (CRUD) and a REACT based developer portal to show API Specification.
 The code base here covers the API Gateway installation and setup and nodejs application to manage API deployment and subscription.

 <div align="center">